 Don’t panic, we’ve done the research for you.
 Here are the common types of vinegar found in our homes and what they do.

-If you want to clean with vinegar, but hate the smell, here's how to clean with vinegar without the smell.
+If you want to clean with vinegar, but hate the smell, here's how to clean with vinegar without the smell and here's 7 reasons you should use vinegar in your washing machine.

 Why is vinegar so good at cleaning?